-- Н. ?????? - I. Currently owes rent or other amounts to any housing authority in connection with their public housing or Section 8 programs and listed on the Debts Owed report in EIV.
-Denial will be upheld until debt is repaid, once paid the family may reapply for admission.
-If an applicant was a former Allegheny County Housing Authority resident and was evicted for non-payment of rent, the applicant will be ineligible for a period of twelve months.
-The twelve month time period will be based on the eviction date of the former resident.
-After the twelve months have expired and the debt has been paid in full the applicant will be eligible for housing again; - J. Have committed fraud, bribery or any other corruption in connection with any Federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from (family will be denied for three years before they are eligible to reapply for admission); - K. Were evicted from federally assisted housing or terminated from a Housing Choice Voucher Program within the past 5 years for any reason other than the non-payment of rent.
+- 1. An applicant that currently owes rent or other amounts to any housing authority in connection with their public housing or Section 8 programs and is listed on the Debts Owed report in EIV.
+Denial will be upheld until debt is repaid.
+Once paid, the family may reapply for admission. - 2.
+If an applicant was a former Allegheny County Housing Authority resident and was evicted for non-payment of rent, the applicant will be ineligible for a period of twelve (12) months.
+The twelve-month time period will be based on the eviction date of the former resident.
+After the twelve-months have expired and the debt has been paid in full, the applicant will be eligible for housing again. - E. Once management receives landlord verification(s) from current/previous landlords and there is negative response(s), they may be deemed ineligible for the assigned site; - F. Do not have the ability to maintain (with assistance) their housing in a decent and safe condition where such habits could adversely affect the health, safety, or welfare of other tenants; - G. If resident household is responsible for paying utilities and they are not able to put utilities in their name, they will be deemed ineligible for the assigned site; - H. No household member can be participating in another subsidized or assisted housing program. - I. New admissions of medical marijuana users are prohibited (this does not include FDA-approved marijuana synthetics).
+HUD has ruled that federal law preempts state law on this issue. - J. Have engaged in or threatened abusive or violent behavior towards any Allegheny County Housing Authority staff member or resident.
+Family will be denied for five (5) years. - K. Were evicted from federally assisted housing or terminated from a Housing Choice Voucher Program within the past 5 years for any reason other than the non-payment of rent.
 The 5-year limit is based on the date of such eviction.